OfficeDev/generator-office/readme.md

   - Default: False
   - Optional

+  Specifying `--output` tells the generator to create a project folder that differs from the add-in name.

+  - Type: String
+  - Default: Add-in Name
+  - Optional

+  Specifying `--show-webpage` tells the launch the generated resource webpage.

+  - Type: Boolean
+  - Default: False
+  - Optional

 >**Note:** Do not use this flag when you pass `react` as framework argument.

 ## Running the Generated Site